memerioo/CommunityDetection/README.md

 This project conducts a structural analysis of high-energy physics citation networks from the SNAP database through community detection techniques.
 The primary aim is to explore if communities within these networks naturally segregate according to specific sub-fields of study.

 ## Dataset
-Utilizing a dataset comprising 34,546 papers with 421,578 citations from the arXiv labeled with hep-ph (High-energy Phenomenology), this project seeks to uncover underlying patterns and structures within the citation network.
+Utilizing a dataset comprising 34,546 papers with 421,578 citations from the arXiv labeled with hep-ph (High-energy Phenomenology), and contains all the papers in the period from January 1993 to April 2003 (124 months).
 This dataset has been obtained from SNAP database: https://snap.stanford.edu/data/cit-HepPh.html

 ## Hypothesis
 The hypothesis posits that communities within the citation graph are distinctly formed around different sub-fields.
 This was explored by: